 - 51. Noella has just purchased an additional chest freezer which will be kept in the garage.
 She should be aware that the contents will - A. not be covered in any circumstances. - B. only be covered if she selects the all risks option. - C. be covered, subject to a maximum of £500 in each freezer. - D. be covered, subject to a total combined limit for both freezers of £500. - 52.
-What is the maximum amount that Peter and Noella are likely to be paid under their insurance policy for the theft of the money? - A. £250 - B. £400 - C. £850 - D. £1,000
+What is the maximum amount that Peter and Noella are likely to be paid under their insurance policy for the theft of the money? - A. £250 - B. £400 - C. £850 - D. £1,000 - 53.
+In what circumstances, if any, will Peter be covered under his insurance policy for the damage to the carpet? - A. He will be covered if he can identify which of Darill's friends caused the damage. - B. He will be covered if the damage was caused by accident. - C. He will be covered if the damage was caused by someone aged 18 or over. - D. He will not be covered in any circumstances.

-- 53. In what circumstances, if any, will Peter be covered under his insurance policy for the damage to the carpet? - A. He will be covered if he can identify which of Darill's friends caused the damage. - B. He will be covered if the damage was caused by accident. - C. He will be covered if the damage was caused by someone aged 18 or over. - D. He will not be covered in any circumstances. - 54.
-Peter queries why the recommended sum insured on buildings was NOT £220,000.
-What response would be receive? - A. The cover should be at the same level as the original purchase price. - B. The level of cover is the current rebuilding cost of the property. - C. The policy is index-linked, so the level of cover will eventually increase to the property purchase price. - D. The purchase price for the property is more than the current market value. - 55.
+- 54. Peter queries why the recommended sum insured on buildings was NOT £220,000.
+What response would he receive? - A. The cover should be at the same level as the original purchase price. - B. The level of cover is the current rebuilding cost of the property. - C. The policy is index-linked, so the level of cover will eventually increase to the property purchase price. - D. The purchase price for the property is more than the current market value. - 55.
 Darill and Joli are out cycling and stop at the park to play football.
-When they return to their pedal cycles they find that their helmets and the LED lights have been taken.
-How would the insurers deal with the subsequent claim? - A. The full cost of new LED lights only will be covered. - B. The full cost of new helmets and LED lights will be covered. - C. The full cost of new helmets only will be covered. - D. There is no cover for this type of incident.
+When they return to their cycles they find that their helmets and the LED lights have been taken.
+How would the insurers deal with the subsequent claim? - A. Only the LED lights are covered. - B. New helmets and LED lights will be provided. - C. Insurers will cover the full cost of new helmets only. - D. There is no cover for this type of incident.